kein-1/kein-1/README.md

 👋  Hi, I’m Kein
-📕  I'm currently a Master's student studying Computer Science and Information Technology @ UPenn.
+📕  I'm currently a first-year Master's student studying Computer Science and Information Technology @ UPenn.
 I am primarily interested in Full Stack Development
 🚀  Experimented with GatsbyJS to build out my portfolio site: <a href="keinli.com"></a>.
 Special thanks to Konstantin for creating the gatsby-theme-portfolio-minimal, in which I used to build out my site
-💥  Currently learning in-depth Java
+💻  I primarily use Java and JavaScript
 💥  Planning on learning GraphQL, TypeScript, and Redis